Prat2030/Prat2030/README.md

 - 👯 Always ready to collaborate on some **interesting  and impact creating ideas**.

+- 🤖 Loves to work on some software-hardware integrations using **IOT Devices**.

 - 📫 How to reach me **pratyushjindal2003@gmail.com**.

 <h3 align="left">Connect with me:</h3>